 The S-Pulse Dream Plaza is a four story shopping mall along the waterfront that includes museums, movie theaters, a food court and a Ferris wheel.
 The mall is named after the local soccer team, Shimizu S-Pulse, whose stadium is located on the nearby Nihondaira plateau.
 The mall's most unique attraction is the Shimizu Sushi Museum with informative displays and models about sushi (unfortunately in Japanese only) and several sushi restaurants.

-About a kilometer north of the S-Pulse Dream Plaza is the Kashi-no-Ichi Market, where some of the port's fresh seafood is sold.
+About a kilometer north of the S-Pulse Dream Plaza, not far from JR Shimizu Station, is the Kashi-no-Ichi Market, the local fish market where some of the port's fresh seafood is sold.
 A short walk in the opposite direction from the mall is the Verkehr Museum with displays about the history of Shimizu Port and boats and ports in general.

 Another way to travel around the port is by the S-Pulse Dream Ferry's water buses.
-These boats travel once or twice per hour between the Ejiri Pier beside Kashi-no-Ichi Market and the Hinode Pier beside the S-Pulse Dream Plaza (10 minutes, 200 yen one way).
+These boats travel once or twice per hour from the Ejiri Pier at Kashi-no-Ichi Market to the Hinode Pier beside the S-Pulse Dream Plaza and the Miho Pier near Miho Beach before returning to Ejiri Pier.
+The fare is 400 yen per ride.